Farmer-Led Research FAQ

-- Variety trials are more likely to be funded through EFAO’s Farmer-Led Research Program, when 3+ farms are involved, each with at least two replicates and a check variety.
+- Variety trials are more likely to be funded when 3+ farms are involved, with at least one “mother” site having 3+ replicates and each daughter site with at least two replicates, all including a check variety.
 This design is sometimes done with “mother-daughter” sites, where the mother site assesses all varieties and the daughter sites assess a smaller selection of sites.

 - Refer to The Grower’s Guide to Conducting On-farm Variety Trials by the Organic Seed Alliance for more information.

 PLANT BREEDING TRIAL: A breeding trial selects traits in order to change the genetics of a genetically variable population and produce a new variety with desired characteristics.